-AADO’s Life Skills Training Program teaches rural women who have missed out on an education, how to read, write and do simple arithmetic, taking them from little or no literacy to the equivalent of third grade.
+Our one-year Village Skills Program teaches rural women who have missed out on an education, how to read, write and do basic arithmetic, giving them the opportunity to reach the equivalent of third grade.

-The second semester of this one year course includes dressmaking, tailoring and embroidery.
+physiology, psychology, human rights and conflict resolution.
+The second semester of this course includes dressmaking, tailoring and embroidery.
 The sewing machine which the women receive on graduation helps them to establish their own business.
-Outcomes of AADO’s Life Skills Training program are far reaching and includes increased access to decision-making in their families and communities; improved health and well-being outcomes for their families and broader community; and crucially becoming role models for other young women in local level leadership.